summer-54/invoker-manager/README.md

 ## Verdicts

 Standart verdicts and new one -- SK = Skipped
-You can  it in [invoker repository](https://github.com/summer-54/invoker).
+You can find it in [invoker repository](https://github.com/summer-54/invoker).

 ## Control-panel